 - Minimal impact on device performance

-Kaspersky Total Security has a strong built-in password manager to create passwords that are unique, complex, and difficult to guess, making your logins as secure as possible.
-It stores all your passwords in a secure encrypted vault and syncs for access from PC, Mac, and mobile.
+Kaspersky (see user reviews) has a strong built-in password manager that makes your logins as secure as possible.
+It stores all your passwords in a secure encrypted vault and syncs them across your PC, Mac, and mobile so that they can be accessed on any device.

-Your vault stores these passwords, but also applications, credit card numbers, addresses, notes, and even images.
-Image storage is perhaps the most exciting feature, as it holds confidential photos that you don’t want to be stored locally.
+Your vault stores passwords, as well as applications, credit card numbers, addresses, notes, and even images.
+Image storage is perhaps the most exciting feature, as it can hold confidential photos that you don’t want to store locally.

-Kaspersky also provides the ability to store login information for offline applications as well, so you don’t have to copy and paste your passwords into desktop clients.
-This password manager simply auto-fills your information as if you were in a browser.
+Kaspersky also has the ability to store and auto-fill login information for offline applications as well, so you don’t have to copy and paste your passwords into desktop clients.

 Apart from keeping your passwords secure, Kaspersky also does an excellent job of stopping malware, ransomware, viruses, and other bugs.
-It consistently performs well in independent tests, proving it has superior capabilities to detect and block advanced malware threats.
-Kaspersky offers multi-layer malware protection with signature scanning to catch known threats, behavioral monitoring to spot unknown “zero-day” malware and cloud-based analysis of suspicious activity.
+It also offers signature scanning to catch known threats, behavioral monitoring to spot unknown “zero-day” malware and cloud-based analysis of suspicious activity.

 - Strong malware protection